B1501/LGMVIP--DataScience-Task-1/README.md

 5. Feature Separation and Splitting the Dataset
 6. Model Implementation (ML models)
 7. Model Comparison
-From the models it says that KNN,
+From the models it says that KNN, SVM , Decision Tree are the best models